 Here’s my latest batch of bath bombs, with a twist on my simple DIY bath bomb recipe.
 These are extra foaming bubble bath bombs, the fizzing and the bubbles are such a wonderful combination.
 It really does feel like magic, sometimes!

 The magic bubble ingredient in this foaming bath bomb is the natural SLSA powder.
 It is essentially a surfactant that should generate a significant number of bubbles upon contact with hot water.
 But is it possible to get the same results of a good quality bubble bath with a homemade bath bomb?
 Absolutely we can!

 Brilliant Bath Bombs Course

-- This course is packed with many tried & tested recipes & techniques.
+This self-paced online course is packed with many tried & tested recipes & techniques.
 You’ll learn how to color your bath bombs in creative, unique ways & apply aesthetic flourishes.

-- Hundreds of visitors have successfully used this course to make their very first bath bombs!
+Hundreds of visitors have successfully used this affordable course to make their very first bath bombs!